CoderdojoAthlone/coderdojoathlone.github.io/pages/en/partials/class-basic-information.md

 readMore:   class-information
 ---

-CoderDojo Athlone is held in the Engineering Building in AIT every Saturdays from 11am to 1pm.
+CoderDojo Athlone is held in the AIT Engineering Building - every Saturdays from 11am to 1pm.